 Micro Combat ID (MID)

 Small Business Information

-Global Military Experts Consulting and Instruction
+Global Military Experts Consulting and I

-13335 Fifteen Mile Rd Ste 135 Sterling Heights, MI 48312
+13335 Fifteen Mile Rd Ste 135, Sterling Heights, MI, 48312

 Socially and Economically Disadvantaged: